everydayrain/christopherbauer.org/_posts/2022-6-13-Another-Pi-hole-Blog.md

 Pi-hole also recommends setting upstream DNS providers.
 Of course you can select whatever you like, but for me I installed unbound to work with Pi-hole as a DNS solution.
 But that is for another post.

-And that was it.
-Find some blocklists like the ones that Pi-hole recommends, or web search for lists suited to your specific devices!
+That was it!
+Find some blocklists like the ones that Pi-hole recommends, or web search for lists suited to your specific devices and you're off.